yurii-krymskiy/Posts-payload/README.md

 This template can be deployed directly from our Cloud hosting and it will setup MongoDB and cloud S3 object storage for media.

+This project has been customized to use Postgres (via `@payloadcms/db-postgres`) and adds `posts` and `categories` collections with relationships and a join field.

 ## Quick Start - local setup

 To spin up this template locally, follow these steps: